 Patenting decisions are not based solely on technical merit.
 Only those technologies judged to offer reasonable commercial potential and return on investment will be selected for further processing.
-Using a well-defined process, OTC decides which disclosures offer enough financial or public good potential to be supported by patent funding and administrative support.
+Using a well-defined process, Technology Commercialization decides which disclosures offer enough financial or public good potential to be supported by patent funding and administrative support.

 United States and foreign patent laws determine patentability.